-Most of us are familiar with drip-brewed coffee.
-This is a kind of coffee more accurately known as pour-over brewed coffee.
+Most of us familiar with drip-brewed coffee.
+This is more accurately known as pour-over brewed coffee.
 Coarsely ground grinds are used in some kind of filter, generally paper or a reusable mesh made of plastic or metal.
 Hot water is poured over the grounds and water is allowed to drip through them into a container.

 Pour-over coffee provides a brighter flavor profile.
 It is well suited to light and medium roasts or beans known for having a fruity or floral flavor profile.
 It is easy to make at home with only very basic equipment.

 Espresso is very different!
-Espresso is made using an extraction method.
+Espresso, Made using an extraction method.
 You’ll also need a specialized machine to prepare it.
-Hot water or steam is forced though tightly packed, fine grounds at very high pressure.
+Hot water or steam force through tightly packed, fine grounds at very high pressure.

 The liquid that comes out is slightly thickened, with rich flavor.
-Gas from the brewing process is released and is coated with oils from fresh beans, forming the crema.
+Gas from the brewing process released and coated with oils from fresh beans, forming the crema.

-Espresso must be made with very finely ground roasted beans.
+Espresso must make with very finely ground roasted beans.
 It is almost always made with a dark or continental-style roast.
-Most espresso is made with a blend of beans to provide the best flavor profile.
+Most espresso makes with a blend of beans to provide the best flavor profile.

-An espresso can be brewed in under a minute, unlike drip coffee, which takes several minutes to make.
-Each step in the espresso brewing process can be carefully controlled, to alter the flavor profile.
+An espresso can brew in under a minute, unlike drip coffee, which takes several minutes to make.
+Each step in the espresso brewing process can carefully control, to alter the flavor profile.
 There is less caffeine in espresso, due to the dark roast and faster brewing method.

-We know the difference between espresso and coffee now.
-But how is straight espresso served?
-This is a strongly flavored, bitter drink that is served in small portions.
-A two ounce cup is traditional.
+We know the difference between espresso andcoffee now.
+But how straight espresso served?
+A strongly flavored, bitter drink that served in small portions.
+A two-ounce cup is traditional.
 Many aficionados will ask for a cube of pure sugar on the side.
-The sugar is dissolved in the drink before the espresso shot is taken.
+The sugar dissolved in the drink before the espresso shot taken.

-Cappuccino is made with espresso and foamed milk on the top.
-Your barista will foam the milk while the espresso shot is being brewed, then the foamed milk will be layered onto the espresso.
-You can order a double or single shot of espresso to be used in this drink.
+Cappuccino made with espresso and foamed milk on the top.
+Your barista will foam the milk while the espresso shot will being brew, then the foamed milk will layer onto the espresso.
+You can order a double or single shot of espresso to use in this drink.

 Many people like to add a little more flavor to this drink.
 A sprinkling of cinnamon over the foam is a favorite of many cappuccino aficionados.
 Others like a little sweetener or fruity flavors.

 Even though there is quite a lot of difference between coffee and cappuccino, most people who drink cappuccinos are also pour-over coffee fans.
-It is considered by many to be a very approachable coffee-house beverage because it can be made in so many ways.
+It considered by many to become a very approachable coffee-house beverage because it can make in so many ways.

-In Italy, a latte is traditionally a morning drink.
-Americans and others will enjoy them anytime of the day, though.
-It is prepared with milk and espresso.
+In Italy, a latte, traditionally a morning drink.
+Americans and others will enjoy them any time of the day, though.
+It will prepare with milk and also espresso.
 First, you steam milk to perfection.
 Then you pour a small amount of espresso into the milk.
 It has a rich and mild flavor well suited to slow morning sipping.

 The main difference between latte and cappuccino is the lack of a foamy consistency in a latte.
 A cappuccino also has more espresso blended into it.
 Cappuccinos are another Italian morning only drink, just a slightly stronger one!

-A mocha is very similar to a latte.
+A mocha a very similar to a latte.
 It’s a steamed milk drink that has quite a lot of chocolate syrup added.
-The sweetness of the chocolate must be balanced with the bitterness of the espresso.
+The sweetness of the chocolate must balance with the bitterness of the espresso.
 If you get the mix wrong, the drink can become overly sweet.

-During World War II many American soldiers in Europe asked for their espressos to be watered down to something more like the drip-brewed coffee they missed from home.
+During World War II many American soldiers in Europe asked for their espressos to water down to something more like the drip-brewed coffee they missed from home.
 This became known as an Americano.

-It is made by either adding water to regularly brewed espresso or by flushing extra water through the coffee puck during brewing.
-The end result is a drink with all the flavor of an espresso, but at a reduced strength.
+Made by either adding water to regularly brewed espresso or by flushing extra water through the coffee puck during brewing.
+The end result, A drink with all the flavor of an espresso, but at a reduced strength.

 Other Things to Know

 There are a few other terms to know.
-A wet cappuccino is made with extra steamed milk and less foam.
-A dry one is made with no steamed milk, just a lot of foam.
-A skinny drink is made with skim milk instead of traditional full fat milk.
+A wet cappuccino made with extra steamed milk and less foam.
+Dry one made with no steamed milk, just a lot of foam.
+A skinny drink made with skim milk instead of traditional full-fat milk.

-- Latte – This is really a milk beverage with a little coffee.
-It’s made with 1/6th espresso, 4/6th steamed milk and 1/6th foamed milk.
+This really a milk beverage with a little coffee.
+Made with 1/6th espresso, 4/6th steamed milk and also 1/6th foamed milk.

-- Flat White – Basically a latte without a dry milk top, it is made with 1/3rd espresso and 2/3rd frothed milk.
+Basically, a latte without a dry milk top, Made with 1/3rd espresso and also 2/3rd frothed milk.

-- Cappuccino – Possibly one of the most popular coffee drinks ever made!
-It’s made with 1/3rd espresso, 1/3rd steamed milk and 1/3rd foamed milk.
+Possibly one of the most popular drinks ever made!
+Made with 1/3rd espresso, 1/3rd steamed milk and 1/3rd foamed milk.